-Benthic monitoring results for all four sites on Lake Manitouwabing were analyzed, given that there are now three years of data collected.
-Currently all four sites are considered 'typical'

-when compared to other lakes in the region.
+Site MWABING03 was discontinued in 2024 following the sale of the property on which sampling occurred.
+Sampling continued at the remaining three sites in 2024.
+Currently, all four sites are considered 'typical' when compared to other lakes in the region.
 This means that the benthic community in the lake is typical for what we would expect to find in this region.